 Dead Ball Shotgun Snap

 Shotgun snaps are starting to become the primary snap for more college and NFL teams.
 As expected, coaches have found a way to maximize how the ball is delivered to the quarterback.

 The “Dead Ball” snap can replace the Shotgun snap.
-See the picture below of how the Center holds the ball:

 The Center snaps the ball through his legs to reach the quarterback, like a regular shotgun snap.
 However, there is no spiral.

 The ball is flipped back to the Quarterback who must grab the snap and then re-adjust the ball in his hands so he has a proper grip.
 This small change allows other lineman to play the Center position without worrying about getting the technique of the traditional shotgun snap mastered.

 This should also minimize the chance of an errant snap.
 With no spiraling technique in the wrist, the center does a pendulum-like action backwards which has a smaller chance of error.

 Due to this fact, this snap has become more and more popular this decade.

 The snap is one of the most important parts of a play.
 A poor snap or a poor transition between the quarterback and center could be the result of a play stalling or even worse a turnover.

 How are you teaching your snaps?
 Do you have a different type of snap that will help change the game?
 We’d love to hear your feedback!